sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Function.md

 But things will explode when we're dealing with a pipeline input which might bring multiple objects.

 The pipeline mechanism is essentially based on the `Enumerator` so if we collect all items into a new collection as parameter value, it can be a huge performance issue.
-So named blocks are essentially to defined a shared process logic for each object in the pipeline input, and other logic like initializationa and finalization.
+So named blocks are essentially to defined a shared process logic for each object in the pipeline input, and other logic like initialization and finalization.

-- `begin`: state initializationa for the pipeline iteration.
+- `begin`: state initialization for the pipeline iteration.
 - `process`: logic for each pipeline iteration.
 - `end`: final action for the completed pipeline iteration.
 - `clean`: a `finally` block to execute clean up no matter what happens.(PowerShell 7.3+)